 5. A valley of storybook farm country tucked between the Taconic and Adirondack Mountains, Washington County is best discovered outdoors.
 Consider Battenkill Valley Outdoors your one-stop adventure shop.
 The friendly company, based at the entryway to the Battenkill State Forest (click here for more information on this and other hikes), will customize your day based on your land-and-water whims (though be warned: tubes and rafts often sell out, so you may want to book ahead).
 A picturesque tubing trip might take you down a section of the 59.4-mile Battenkill River, from Vermont and under a covered bridge back into New York.
 The ride is generally calm, but start early and/or in Vermont for your best shot at a tranquil float.
 On weekend afternoons, much of the river tends to fill with islands of tubes, some carrying families, others carrying rowdier parties and coolers of beer.

 If lazy river cruising isn’t your style, hop into one of BVO’s kayaks or canoes.
-The company is happy to meet you at a picnic spot to trade boat for bike.
+The company is happy to meet you at a picnic spot to trade boat for bike, a popular activity around these parts.
 If you don’t have your own bike in tow, you can rent one for just $15 a day.
 Bike through Salem’s historical covered bridges and cool off with a few dips in the ’Kill: the river bends and deepens around The Georgi, an art museum (make an appointment to visit during the summer) and nine-acre park; kids big and small enjoy an adrenaline rush leaping from a rope swing by the Eagleville Covered Bridge.
 Walk without fear in the Shushan Covered Bridge, now a museum dedicated to period machinery.
 The adjacent one room schoolhouse is also open to the public (both museums are free).

 Where to Eat (& Drink)